RaffaeleNachos/ReactNative_in_AndroidFragment/README.md

 **If you want to use my project, just download it, `cd AndroidExample` and `npm install`.**

 # Result

 <img src="https://imgur.com/78m52T1.gif"/>

 ## Create React Native Application Example

 First thing first, `npm install -g react-native`.
-You have to [set up the development environment for React Native](https://reactnative.dev/docs/environment-setup) (using React Native CLI quickstart, until "Creating new application paragraph"), then
+You have to [set up the development environment for React Native](https://reactnative.dev/docs/environment-setup) (using React Native CLI quickstart, until "Creating new application" paragraph), then

 ```bash
 npx react-native init RNExample
 cd RNExample
 ```

-then you can check if everything works by starting the React Native app with `npx react-native run-android`.
+You can check if everything works by launching the React Native app by `npx react-native run-android`.

 ## Android Native Application Example

 Create a folder for your integration project (in my case `mkdir AndroidExample`) and create a subfolder `/android`.
-Open Android studio and create a new project into `./AndroidExample/android` with API target Marshmallow (i will call the project RN_Integration).
+Open Android Studio and create a new project into `./AndroidExample/android` with API target Marshmallow (i will call the project RN_Integration).

 In the root directory of your project folder create a new file `package.json`: